mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

 * rejects with:
     * any error from the underlying storage system (wrapped in `error.wrap()`)

-## .verifyTokens(tokenVerificationId, accountData)
+## .verifyToken(tokenVerificationId, accountData)

-Verifies sessionTokens and keyFetchTokens.
+Verifies sessionTokens.
 Note that it takes the tokenVerificationId specified when creating the token,
 NOT the tokenId.